 My practice is rooted in re-framing that which reads as neutral, atemporal, and mundane, because now more than ever, nothing is.
 At Spudnik, I’ll be developing a suite of text-based works on paper that mobilize the gravity of print media to elaborate upon banal phraseology, constructing ordinary ideas as authentic fragments of subjective experience through print.
 Handmade signage, small-town newspapers, tattoos, and comics, all printed indications of the way people find meaning in everydayness, will serve as key points of reference for me.

 Orr Gidon currently resides in Chicago as a freelance artist, designer, and fabricator.
 Gidon earned their BFA from the School of the Art Institute of Chicago where they studied Printmedia and 3D Design & Fabrication.
-In their 2D work, Gidon is stimulated by pattern, repetition of line and shape to create visual movements and optical illusions inspired by patterns of human behavior.
+In their 2D work, Gidon is stimulated by pattern, repeating line and shape to create visual movements, and optical illusions inspired by patterns of human behavior.
 Within their 3D practice, Gidon explores concepts of change and movement through processes of material manipulation, particularly using wood and metal.

 Their design work emphasizes principles of ergonomics, multi-functionality, and sustainability with a sculptural approach.
 Part of their time is spent working with steel at Manifold, a metal furniture fabrication studio.